defano/jmonet/README.md

 ### Creating complex brush shapes

-A stroke represents the size, shape and style of the "pen" used to mark the outline of a shape or path.
+A stroke represents the size and shape of the "pen" used to mark the outline of a shape or path.

 JMonet's `ShapeStroke` class can produce a stroke of any arbitrary shape (even the shape of text).
 A builder class (`StrokeBuilder`) provides a convenient mechanism for creating both `BasicStroke` or `ShapeStroke` objects.
 Note that `StrokeBuilder` replaces the `BasicBrush` enumeration present in older versions of the library.

 To produce a stroke in the shape of a vertical line, 20 pixels tall: